Updated January 13, 2022

 Insurify has been featured on Forbes, the Wall Street Journal, and CNET, and is considered one of the top insurance comparison sites.

 How it works: Insurify asks shoppers to answer a series of questions that it uses to produce real-time, accurate quotes.

-The site asked simple questions about my home’s address, age and value, along with a few questions about me (name, email address and credit score).
-It then offered me a set of three packages: a basic, standard or premium home insurance policy.
-The differences between the three included extended replacement coverage (25% vs. 50%), personal liability coverage and medical payments coverage.
+The site asked simple questions about my home’s address, age, and value, along with a few questions about me (name, email address, and credit score).
+It then offered me a set of three packages: a basic policy, standard policy, or premium policy.
+The differences between the three included extended replacement cost coverage (25 percent vs. 50 percent), personal liability coverage, and medical payments coverage.

-Results: Insurify produced two quotes for the “standard” coverage policy, one for $82 and one for $86 per month.
-Clicking on the button to the right of each quote brought up a pop-up window with options to apply for the policy online or call an agent from that carrier.
-It also gave me a chance to create a custom package in case I wasn’t satisfied with the three default options.
+Clicking on the button to the right of each quote brought up a pop-up window with options to apply for the homeowners policy online or call an agent from that company.
+It also gave me a chance to create a custom package if I wasn’t satisfied with the three default options.

 Each quote included information about the company, such as the year it was founded and the services it offers.
-I could also compare the quotes and see how the policies differed: there were a few coverage areas that were a bit different between the two quotes, and seeing them side by side made it easy to pick those out.
+My ability to easily compare home insurance quotes allowed me to see how the policies differed.
+There were a few coverage areas that were a bit different between the two quotes and seeing them side by side made it easy to pick those out.

-Policygenius is another home insurance quote website that generates real-time quotes from multiple insurance providers.
+Policygenius is another homeowners insurance quote website that generates real-time quotes from multiple insurance providers.
 In addition to home insurance quotes, Policygenius provides rates for life, health, and disability insurance (among others), as well as blogs with information on these various types of insurance.
-The site also has an Insurance Checkup tool that asks basic questions and recommends which types of insurance users should have.
+The site also has an Insurance Checkup tool that asks basic questions and recommends which kinds of insurance users should have.

 How it works: Policygenius’ shopping process asked me for my address and contact information.
 The only thing it wanted to know about my house was whether it was a single-family home.